Speakers and Strands

 Jenny Brady serves as the Director of Diversity at Prestonwood Christian Academy, a position created for the passion and personal experiences she brings to the diversity discussion.
 Jenny grew up on the mission field in Honduras and returned to the US for college graduating with a BA in Spanish from Stephen F. Austin State University.
 She is completing her Masters in Sociology in December 2018, while working at PCA as a teacher and administrator.
 Jenny has a passion for missions and mentoring – taking the gospel to the ends of the earth while training up the next generation of godly young men and women.

-Elizabeth Dombrowski is the executive director of CLC Network, where she serves as a champion for inclusion in schools and churches.
-Beginning at a young age, Elizabeth says she experienced the beauty of communities that recognize and celebrate the diverse gifts of all.
-After serving at the Adler Planetarium for nine years in fundraising and operations, she joined CLC Network in 2012, returning to an organization tied to her own family history.
-Her calling to CLC Network and lifelong advocacy for places of belonging help her to lead an organization that is transforming school communities across the country.
+Elizabeth Lucas Dombrowski is the executive director of CLC Network, where she serves as a champion for ability inclusion in schools and churches.
+She has a background in fundraising and nonprofit administration, serving at the Adler Planetarium in Chicago for nine years, and at CLC Network since 2012.
+Her calling to CLC Network and lifelong advocacy for places of belonging for persons with varied abilities are the backbone to her thoughtful and creative leadership of an organization that is transforming communities nationwide.
+Elizabeth received her bachelor’s degree from Valparaiso University and is currently studying for her master’s degree at Grand Valley State University.

-Joel R. Gaines serves as the assistant head of the Upper School at Delaware County Christian School, and will be transitioning in summer 2018 to the role of high school principal at The City School in Philadelphia.
+Joel R. Gaines serves as the high school principal at The City School in Philadelphia.
 He graduated from Philadelphia Biblical University (Cairn University) with a BS in education and biblical studies, and earned his MEd in education from Cabrini University.
 Joel has served in multiple roles over the past 10 years in both Christian and public education, and in both urban and suburban settings.

 David Robinson serves as the Director of Diversity and Inclusion for Grace Community School in Tyler, Texas.
 David has a BS in Bible from Baptist Bible College (Clarks Summit University) and has spent his entire professional career working in Christian education.
 This has helped shape his passion of cultivating an environment in which all students have access to a Christ-centered education, while feeling appreciated and celebrated.
 Along with David’s diversity and inclusion work, he continues to invest in young people through the world of athletics as a basketball and football coach.